alcueca/erc7399-wrappers/README.md

 | Aerodrome              | 0x69b6E55f00d908018E2D745c524995bc231D762b | Base                                              | 163919  | Variable | [SolidlyWrapper](src/solidly/SolidlyWrapper.sol)                |
 | Velodrome              | 0xcF13CDdbA3aEf757c52466deC310F221e06238d6 | Optimism                                          | 163919  | Variable | [SolidlyWrapper](src/solidly/SolidlyWrapper.sol)                |

-Approximate gas costs and fees are provided.
+Disclaimer: The gas costs are calculated for calling `flashLoan` on each wrapper for an arbitrarily chosen token and loan amount.
+Calling the underlying flash lender directly may have larger gas savings in some instances than others.
+Requesting loans for different tokens or amounts might have different gas costs.
 For AMMs the fees often vary according to pool parameters and state.
-Gas costs can also vary according to state.

 ## Flash Loans